-Karti Chidambaram says his rights as MP breached by CBI during raids
+Karti Chidambaram accuses CBI of breaching his rights as MP during raids

 In his letter, Karti Chidambaram said that the Central Bureau of Investigation officials seized “highly confidential and sensitive personal notes” related to the Parliamentary Standing Committee for Information and Technology, of which he is a member.

-The MP from Tamil Nadu’s Sivaganga constituency said his draft notes and questions that he had prepared to ask to witnesses summoned by the panel were also seized.
+The MP from Tamil Nadu’s Sivaganga constituency said that draft notes and questions that he had prepared to ask to witnesses summoned by the panel were also seized.

 “Furthermore, my handwritten notes pertaining to the depositions made to the committee by witnesses were also seized – for reasons best known to the agency,” he wrote.

-Chidambaram alleged that the ruling Bharatiya Janata Party and its investigating agencies have been targeting him and his family by “lodging false cases on after another”.
+Chidambaram alleged that the ruling Bharatiya Janata Party and central investigating agencies have been targeting him and his family by “lodging false cases on after another”.

 “Such targeted intimidation of a Member of the House amounts to a breach of privilege,” the Congress leader said.
 “These actions by the CBI, in so far as they relate to interference with my duties as a Parliamentarian, amount to a direct assault upon the democratic principles on which our Parliament is founded.”